ExMacro/hass_ensto_ble/README.md

 ## Note
 - This is a development version.
 It's a hobby project and will be developed slowly for my own purposes.
 Please be patient.
-- Integration tested on Raspberry PI 4, Home Assistant OS 14.2, Supervisor 2025.02.1, Core 2025.2.4
+- Integration tested on Raspberry PI 4, Home Assistant OS 15, Supervisor 2025.03.3, Core 2025.3.3
 - Integration tested with Ensto ELTE6-BT and ECO16BT thermostats but should work with all Ensto thermostat supporting the same BLE Interface Description
 - The version v0.3.5 onwards works with multiple thermostats.
 - The version v0.2.1 onwards works with ESP32 Bluetooth proxies

-### Installation
+### Manual installation

 1. Navigate to your Home Assistant configuration directory (where `configuration.yaml` is located)
 2. Create a `custom_components` directory if it doesn't exist